CloudLabsAI-Azure/Threat-Protection-with-Microsoft-Defender-XDR/Day-3-Hands-on-Lab/Module-1.md

       ![](./media/E1T3S2.png)

-1. In the user profile, click the **Timeline** tab and you will be able to see the events like `Lateral movement attacks` and `mimikatz credential theft tool` alerts
+1. In the user profile, click the **Timeline** tab to view all events and alerts.

       ![](./media/E1T3S3.png)